 All the great civilizations around the world have originated from small villages with minimalist lifestyle.
 Throughout the history of Iran, Iranian villages have played a decisive role and have caused the continuation of life in the big cities of the country.
 In addition to beautiful atmosphere, Iranian villages have warm-hearted and welcoming people where there is no sign of hustle and bustle of big cities, traffic and pollution; as far as the eye can see, the greenery and freshness in front of you.

-A visit to Iranian villages is always a great experience that gives you a good idea of pure Iranian culture, customs, lifestyle and the Persian Cuisine.
+A visit to Iranian villages is always a great experience that gives you a good idea of pure culture, customs, lifestyle and the Persian Cuisine.
 The unique architecture, the local people from different Iran ethnic groups, their indigenous culture and most importantly, the beautiful landscape of these villages make them a great destination for any type of visitor.
 Some of them have preserved their traditional styles, yet others have changed during the years and become more touristic.
 But still, they all are great choices for those who seek a new, authentic experience in Iran.

 What are the most beautiful villages of Iran?